nasaharvest/crop-mask/README.md

 export CLEARML_CREDENTIALS=$HOME/clearml.conf
 export RCLONE_CREDENTIALS=$HOME/.config/rclone/rclone.conf

-export MODEL_NAME="Kenya"                               # Model to be used for inference export GDRIVE_DIR="remote2:earth_engine_region_rwanda"  # Location of input tif files export VOLUME="/data"                                   # Directory on the host with a lot of space
+export MODEL_NAME="Kenya"                               # Existing model to be used for inference export GDRIVE_DIR="remote2:earth_engine_region_rwanda"  # Location of input tif files export VOLUME="/data"                                   # Directory on the host with a lot of space
 ```